PR-Pilot-AI/rapid-prototyper/README.md

 # Rapid Prototyper

-This project enables **AI-assisted rapid prototyping** of web applications using FastAPI and Jinja2, allowing developers to explore and iterate on ideas quickly to get a working prototype.
+This project enables **AI-assisted rapid prototyping** of web applications, allowing developers to explore and iterate on ideas quickly to evaluate its potential for success.

+## The Approach

+The approach is inspired by [Pieter Levels](https://x.com/levelsio) and his book [The Indie Maker Handbook](https://readmake.com/) and it goes like this:

+1. **Come up with an idea**: Start with a simple idea that solves a problem you have.
+2. **Build a prototype**: Use the PR Pilot platform to build a prototype quickly.
+3. **Ship it**: Deploy the prototype to get feedback from users.
+4. **Evaluate**: Use analytics to understand how users are interacting with your app.
+5. **Grow**: Make changes based on feedback and repeat the process to grow your app.
+6. **Monetize**: Once you have a product people love, find ways to monetize it.

+This project is an opinionated implementation of this approach using technologies / libraries that are ideal for rapid prototyping.

+## How to Use
+The entire process is **AI-assisted using the [PR Pilot platform](https://www.pr-pilot.ai)**, letting you develop your prototype using natural language prompts.

-## Prerequisites
+#### Prerequisites
 For this project, you need to have the following installed:
 - [Docker](https://www.docker.com/)
 - [PR Pilot CLI](https://github.com/PR-Pilot-AI/pr-pilot-cli)
 - A [Vercel](https://vercel.com/) account for deployment

-## How it Works
-AI assistance is provided by the [PR Pilot platform](https://www.pr-pilot.ai).
-Any changes to this project can be made using natural language prompts using the [PR Pilot CLI](https://github.com/PR-Pilot-AI/pr-pilot-cli).
+#### Running the App

-You can start the app with `docker-compose up` and access it at [http://localhost:8000](http://localhost:8000).
+Once you've forked this repository, you can start the app with `docker-compose up` and access it at [http://localhost:8000](http://localhost:8000).
+At this point, it is just an empty placeholder.

-### Plan
+### Idea
 First, you need to clearly define the idea you'd like to explore, the problem you're trying to solve, and the scope of the prototype.
 For example: